sam-osadare/lets-learn-linux-1/answers.md

 ---

-# Q10: Task: Use heredoc notation to append all four lines into logs/errors/error.log in one operation.
-Read it back and 📸 screenshot.
+## Q10: Task: Use heredoc notation to append all four lines into logs/errors/error.log in one operation.
+Read it back.

 **Command run operation:**
 `cat <<  'EOF'  > ~/projects/cyphercore/logs/errors/error.log